John Cena: Early life

-John Felix Anthony Cena was born in West Newbury, Massachusetts, on April 23, 1977, to Carol (née Lupien) and former Chaotic Wrestling ring announcer John Joseph Cena.
-He has one older brother named Dan and three younger brothers named Matt, Steve, and Sean.
-Their maternal grandfather was baseball player Tony Lupien, a son of businessman Ulysses J. Lupien, and the brothers are cousins of computer scientist Natalie Enright Jerger.
-When Cena was born, his umbilical cord was wrapped three times around his neck.
-A childhood fan of wrestling, he would create championship belts out of cardboard for himself and his brothers.

-Cena was educated at Central Catholic High School in Lawrence, Massachusetts, before transferring to the private prep boarding school Cushing Academy in Ashburnham, Massachusetts.
+John Felix Anthony Cena was born in West Newbury, Massachusetts, on April 23, 1977, to Carol and John Joseph Cena.
+He has four brothers named Dan, Matt, Steve, and Sean.
+Cena's maternal grandfather was baseball player Tony Lupien, a son of businessman Ulysses J. Lupien, and he is cousins with computer scientist Natalie Enright Jerger.
+Cena was educated at Central Catholic High School in Lawrence, Massachusetts, before moving to Cushing Academy in Ashburnham, Massachusetts.
 He then attended Springfield College in Springfield, Massachusetts, where he was an NCAA Division III All-American center and football team captain.
 After graduating in 1999 with a degree in exercise physiology and kinesiology, he pursued a bodybuilding career and worked as a limousine driver.
-He also worked in the store area of Gold's Gym for $6 an hour.
+He also worked at Gold's Gym.